ferrolho/rotary-inverted-pendulum/README.md

 | System without batteries                                                  | System with batteries                                                     |
 | ------------------------------------------------------------------------- | ------------------------------------------------------------------------- |
 | ![diagrams/system-with-batteries.jpg](diagrams/system-with-batteries.jpg) | ![diagrams/system-with-batteries.jpg](diagrams/system-with-batteries.jpg) |

+The **battery management system (BMS)** is a circuit that manages the batteries in the device.
+It performs the following functions:
+- balance charging (ensures that all cells in the battery pack are charged to the same voltage)
+- short-circuit protection (prevents the batteries from being damaged in case of a short circuit)
+- overcharge protection (prevents the batteries from being overcharged)
+- overdischarge protection (prevents the batteries from being overdischarged)

 ### Current Limiting